 About the program

-The Bachelor of Laws prepares students for a career as a legal professional, both within Australia and overseas.
+The Bachelor of Laws prepares students for a career as a legal professional.
 It provides students with a thorough grounding in essential areas of substantive law and access to a wide choice of law elective subjects, including the option of completing a specialisation.
 An integrated skills and professionalism program is embedded in the degree and focuses on core legal skills essential to the practice of law.
-The Bachelor of Laws provides an engaging learning experience that challenges students academically and prepares them practically for a legal career.
+The Bachelor of Laws provides an engaging learning experience that challenges students academically and prepares them for a legal career.
+Show less

 View the Bachelor of Laws - Program Structure and Sequencing for all semesters of commencement.